SidneyAllen/verizon-workshop-python-flask/README.md

 ### Access the app
 Open a web browser and navigate to http://127.0.0.1:2222/

+## Develop in Replit

+Use the Replit IDE to develop the app.

+* Go to https://replit.com/ and create an account.
+* Access this code as a [Replit project](https://replit.com/@sidmaestre/verizon-workshop-python-flask).
+* Fork the Replit project into your account.
+* Set the 4 environment variables in the Replit IDE.
+Go to the **Tools Panel** and click on **Secrets**.
+* Add the following 4 environment variables: CLIENT_ID, CLIENT_SECRET, UWS_USERNAME, UWS_PASSWORD.

 ## License
 This project is licensed under the MIT License